-Cabin groups are not to get up/make noise before 7:30 am.
+Cabin groups are not to get up/make noise before 7:00 am.
 Please emphasize that they must follow this rule and respect everyone's need to get adequate sleep.
 Here is a list of what they can do if they wake up early:

-- 1. Go Back to Sleep They may get up to use the restroom quietly but must return to bed afterward!
-The Buddy system is still in place at this time. - 2.
-Do a Solo Activity Silently Journal, draw, read a book/magazine, make lanyards/friendship bracelets, etc. - 3.
-Talk Quietly With Each Other As long as noise is below a reasonable amount, any students who may be awake before Wake-Up can still talk and interact so long as they respect everyone else's sleep schedule.
+- 1. Go Back to Sleep They may get up to use the restroom quietly but must return to bed afterward! - 2.
+Pretend to Sleep Lay silently and think about the day, set goals for themselves and their day. - 3.
+Do a Solo Activity Silently Journal, draw, read a book/magazine, make lanyards/friendship bracelets, etc.

-It is the Cabin Leaders responsibility to ensure that the students are taking care of personal hygiene and preparing themselves for the day.
+It is the Cabin Leaders responsibility to ensure that the students are taking care of personal hygiene and preparing for themselves for the day.
 Students must be in appropriate clothing for a variety of adventures depending on the day.
-Once the students have completed their morning routine, the whole cabin group is to walk down to the lodge together on time for breakfast.
+Once the students have completed their morning routine the whole cabin group is to walk down to the lodge together on time for breakfast.